modelica/ModelicaSpecification/RationaleMCP/0037/resource-directory.md

 In the example Modelica URI above, assume `Modelica` is stored in _/Users/jdoe/modelica-packages/Modelica-4.3.2/Modelica_.
 Then, the resolved external resource is:
 - _/Users/jdoe/modelica-packages/Modelica-4.3.2/Modelica/Electrical/Analog/resources.d/media/foo.png_

 Note that the mapping of the fully qualified class name to a directory is the same regardless of whether the package itself uses a directory hierarchy for storage — the directory hierarchy for external resources is fixed, and it is only one of several options for the package itself to be stored in the same hierarchy.
+In particular, it does not matter whether the top level file is _package.mo_ or a file named according to the class it contains.
+For example, consider the top level function `Foo` stored in  _/Users/jdoe/modelica-packages/Foo.mo_.
+Then this is the location of the resource _modelica:/Foo?resource=media/foo.png_:
+- _/Users/jdoe/modelica-packages/Foo/resources.d/media/foo.png_

 ## Special resource directories